-Overall, Planning views that the rail system objectives and strategies (Chapter 5) developed in collaboration with public and private stakeholders are consistent with the Maryland Economic Growth, Resource Protection, and Planning Policy.
+Overall, Planning views that the rail system objectives and strategies (Chapter 5) developed in collaboration with public and private stakeholders are consistent with <a href="https://doi.org/10.2016/j.nc/4.201

 As noted in Chapter 1 (Page 1-2), Planning plays a role in supporting rail systems.
 Planning is glad to see the Plan recognizes the role of local land use planning and development in addressing rail safety and security and promoting TOD and rail-served industrial/commercial land uses.
 Planning can help implement the Plan through the local comprehensive plan review process by encouraging local jurisdictions to address rail safety and security, rail-served industrial land use, and TOD development in local plans.
 A Better Maryland, the new State Development Plan, includes a Digital Resource Center which provides various planning resources and tools to help and facilitate collaborative local, regional, and state planning and development efforts.
 Once the 2022 Maryland State Rail Plan is approved, Planning will include the Plan in the A Better Maryland's Recourse Center.
 Please also note that Planning develops and maintains statewide land use and generalized zoning maps and database, which can help address rail-related land use planning and development issues.